pianoleo1/Leo-s-Study-Guides.github.io/StudyGuides/Science/Segment3Scope3and4.md

 19. **Gravity** exists between all objects with mass.

 20. The larger the mass, the larger the gravitational force of an object.

+21. Different planets have different gravitational forces, so an astronaut weighs less on planets with less mass because there is less gravitational force.
+Mass stays the same.

+22. Distance between two objects and gravitational force is represented by an **exponential graph**.

+23. Gravity decreases as altitude increases, but it also depends on the density of the ground (the more dense, the more gravity felt).

+24. The higher the latitude, the stronger the gravity.
+Objects weigh more when near the poles.